AMC Javelin: Police

-In an effort to find a more suitable and lower priced alternative to the traditional large-sized police cruisers, the Alabama Department of Public Safety (ADPS) first took a basic 304 CID V8 as a test vehicle, found its power lacking, then sampled a vinyl roofed AMX with a 401 CID engine from the local dealer, Reinhart AMC in Montgomery.
+Alabama faced a budget shortfall in 1971 and could not purchase a fleet of the full-sized Fords the state troopers were accustomed to.
+To find a more suitable and lower-priced alternative to the traditional large-sized police cruisers, the Alabama Department of Public Safety (ADPS) first took a basic 304 CID V8 as a test vehicle, found its power lacking, then sampled a vinyl roofed AMX with a 401 CID engine from the local dealer, Reinhart AMC in Montgomery.
+The Javelin AMX version went through the trooper reviews and became "the most abused police car in the history of Alabama."
+The car was eventually donated to the ADPS by Reinhardt Motors.

-Javelins equipped with the 401 CID engine proved their performance and beginning in 1971, the Alabama Highway Patrol used them for pursuit and high-speed response calls.
+Law enforcement vehicles were typically full-sized sedans and could not keep up with speeders.
+The Javelins equipped with the 401 CID engine proved their performance, and beginning in 1971, the Alabama Highway Patrol used them for pursuit and high-speed response calls.

+The 132 Javelins purchased between 1971 and 1972 were the first pony cars used as regular highway patrol police cars by any U.S. law-enforcement organization.
 The bid price was $3,047 for the 1971 police cruisers, and $3,242 for the 1972 model year versions.

-The 132 Javelins purchased during 1971 and 1972 were the first pony cars to be used as a normal highway patrol police car by any U.S. police organization.
+The 1971 cars were base model Javelins with the fleet-service 401 CID four-barrel dual-exhaust V8 that was available in the full-sized Ambassadors with police-package and cast-iron Borg-Warner three-speed automatic transmission.
+The cars did not have the complete "Go-Package" equipment leaving out the cowl-induction hood, limited-slip differential, and its 3.91 ratio.
+The cars included a rear spoiler, power disk brakes, power steering, air conditioning, heavy-duty suspension, three-core radiator, "Rally" instruments with the 140 mph speedometer, and E60x15 Polyglass tires on "Machine" wheels, and 2.97 rear axle ratio.
+Changes with the 1972 Javelins included AMC's switch to the Chrysler TorqueFlite transmissions, eight-slot road wheels replaced the "Machine" design, and all cars were SST models because the base version was no longer available.

+The ADPS added decals, a beacon, a siren, and a police radio.
+Archives document high-speed chases in which high-performance car drivers had to surrender to the ADPS Javelins.
+The cars were powerful.
+Their lightweight with the 2.87 rear axle ratio contributed to top speeds of over 150 mph.

+Most of the ADPS Javelins were in service until June 1974.
 The last of ADPS Javelins was retired in 1979.
 One of the original cars is now part of the Museum at ADPS Headquarters.

 International markets

-American Motors was active in foreign markets via exports of complete cars as well as joint ventures and partner companies to assemble knock-down versions of its cars.
+American Motors was active in foreign markets via exports of complete cars as well as joint ventures and partner companies to assemble knock-down versions of its vehicles.